Ubon Ratchathani Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of eligible countries can enter Thailand without a visa for tourism purposes
+Citizens of eligible countries can enter Thailand for tourism without a visa for a limited period.

 Arrival Process